Blog Legally: 5 Legal Pages Your Website MUST Have

 Your Privacy Policy page must contain:

-- Which data is collected on your website (i.e. names, email addresses, IP addresses, credit card details, etc)
+- Which data is collected on your website (i.e. names, email addresses, IP addresses, credit card details, etc.)

-- Why do you collect this data (i.e. to better understand your audience, for email marketing purposes, etc)
+- Why do you collect this data (i.e. to better understand your audience, for email marketing purposes, etc.)

 2. Terms & Conditions of Use

-Your Terms & Condition page must contain:
+Your Terms & Conditions page must contain:

 - Your intellectual property rights